The mission of the Learning Culture and

 Video: PBIS Culture at Pulaski County High School (PCHS)

-Julena Edwards, Youth Service Center Coordinator, and Annie Conner, Special Education Liaison at Pulaski County High School, describe how Positive Behavior Intervention and Supports (PBIS) has had an impact on the culture and environment of the school and how it gave everyone at the school one common focus.
+In this video, Julena Edwards, Youth Service Center Coordinator, and Annie Conner, Special Education Liaison at Pulaski County High School, describe how Positive Behavior Intervention and Supports (PBIS) has had an impact on the culture and environment of the school and how it gave everyone at the school one common focus.
 The video includes a great story to demonstrate how students have been affected by the implementation of PBIS.
-Click on the image below to view the video.
 Total time 2:13.

 Which cycle represents my school climate?